awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-clb.md

 # Configuring a Classic Load Balancer<a name="environments-cfg-clb"></a>

 When you [enable load balancing](using-features-managing-env-types.md#using-features.managing.changetype), your AWS Elastic Beanstalk environment is equipped with an Elastic Load Balancing load balancer to distribute traffic among the instances in your environment\.
-Elastic Load Balancing supports a few load balancer types\.
+Elastic Load Balancing supports several load balancer types\.
 To learn about them, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

 This topic describes the configuration of a [Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/)\.
 For information about configuring all the load balancer types that Elastic Beanstalk supports, see [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md)\.

 **Note**
 You can choose the type of load balancer that your environment uses only during environment creation\.
-You can change settings to manage the behavior of your running environment's load balancer, but you can't change its type\.
+Later, you can change settings to manage the behavior of your running environment's load balancer, but you can't change its type\.

 ## Introduction<a name="environments-cfg-clb-intro"></a>

 A [Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/) is the Elastic Load Balancing previous\-generation load balancer\.
 It supports routing HTTP, HTTPS, or TCP request traffic to different ports on environment instances\.
-When you enable load balancing, Classic Load Balancer is the default load balancer type\.

-By default, Elastic Beanstalk configures your Classic Load Balancer to [listen](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-listener-config.html) for HTTP traffic on port 80 and forward it to instances on the same port\.
+When your environment uses a Classic Load Balancer, Elastic Beanstalk configures it by default to [listen](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-listener-config.html) for HTTP traffic on port 80 and forward it to instances on the same port\.
 To support secure connections, you can configure your load balancer with a listener on port 443 and a TLS certificate\.

 The load balancer uses a [health check](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html) to determine whether the Amazon EC2 instances running your application are healthy\.
-The health check determines an instance's health status by making a request to a specified URL at a set interval\.
+The health check makes a request to a specified URL at a set interval\.
 If the URL returns an error message, or fails to return within a specified timeout period, the health check fails\.

 If your application performs better by serving multiple requests from the same client on a single server, you can configure your load balancer to use [sticky sessions](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-sticky-sessions.html)\.
 With sticky sessions, the load balancer adds a cookie to HTTP responses that identifies the Amazon EC2 instance that served the request\.
 When a subsequent request is received from the same client, the load balancer uses the cookie to send the request to the same instance\.